Greece: Court orders jail for several neo-Nazi Golden Dawn leaders | DW | 22.10.2020

 Golden Dawn was founded as a neo-Nazi group in the 1980s and sat in Athens' parliament for years.
 Its popularity grew during Greece's financial crisis as it rose to become the third-strongest force in parliament.

-But in 2019 the party gained no seats in parliament following nationwide elections.
+But in 2019, the party failed to win any seats in parliament following nationwide elections.

 jsi/rs (AP, dpa, AFP)